rundeck/rundeck/docs/en/api/rundeck-api.md

 Additionally, you can specify a `project` name to take over only jobs matching the given project name, in combination with the server options.

+Alternately, specify a job ID to takeover only a single Job's schedule.

 **Request**

     PUT /api/14/scheduler/takeover